Automattic/pym-shortcode/docs/readme.md

 # Pym Shortcode

 Pym Shortcode will resize an iframe responsively depending on the height of its content and the width of its container.
 The plugin uses [Pym.js](http://blog.apps.npr.org/pym.js/), developed by the NPR Visuals Team, to allow embedded content in WordPress posts and pages using a simple shortcode.
+Like Pym.js it also bypasses the usual cross-domain issues.

 ## Installation